-Single-episode acts of harassment, nastiness or physical aggression are not the same as bullying.
-However, single episodes of harassment, nastiness or physical aggression are not acceptable behaviours at our school.
-Camp Hill PS will use its Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.
+Single-episode acts of nastiness or physical aggression are not the same as bullying.
+However, single episodes of nastiness or physical aggression are not acceptable behaviours at our school and may have serious consequences for students engaging in this behaviour.
+Camp Hill Primary School will use its Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.